wlswotmd/gef/README.md

 * `pdisas`: is a shortcut for `cs-dis $pc LENGTH=50 OPCODES`.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/pdisas.png)
 * `ii`: is a shortcut for `x/50i $pc`.
-    * It prints the value if memory access operation.
+    * It prints the value if it is memory access operation.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/ii.png)
 * `version`: shows software version that gef used.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/version.png)